Schwinger boson theory for $S=1$ Kitaev quantum spin liquids: Discussion

 This is zero on an $x$ bond, since $\braket{\mathcal{D}_{ij}^{x}}$ does not appear in the above representation.

 On the other hand, under the decoupling I scheme, the spin correlation $\braket{S_{i}^{z}S_{j}^{z}}$ is decoupled in terms of the original bosonic operators as

 In this expression, the Wick decomposition generates pairing channels such as $\braket{b_{i\uparrow}b_{j\uparrow}}$.
-Since such pairing channels is present in $\braket{\mathcal{D}_{ij}^x}$ as shown in Eq.~\eqref{eq:SU(2) breaking operators D}, they yield a positive contribution to $\braket{S_{i}^{z}S_{j}^{z}}$ on the $x$ bond.
-These unphysical results in decoupling I arise because the Wick decomposition is performed in terms of the original bosonic operators, even though the mean-field theory is formulated using the bond operators $\bm{\mathcal{Q}}_{ij}$.
+Since such pairing channels are present in $\braket{\mathcal{D}_{ij}^x}$ as shown in Eq.~\eqref{eq:SU(2) breaking operators D}, they yield a positive contribution to $\braket{S_{i}^{z}S_{j}^{z}}$ on the $x$ bond.
+These FM-like correlations in decoupling I arise because the Wick decomposition is performed in terms of the original bosonic operators, even though the mean-field theory is formulated using the bond operators $\bm{\mathcal{Q}}_{ij}$.
 In other words, the pairing channels that appear in decoupling I are not determined self-consistently by SBMFT.
-When such pairing channels contribute to the two-point correlator, they lead to unphysical results, thereby highlighting the advantage of decoupling II, in which such uncontrolled terms are eliminated.
+When such pairing channels contribute to the two-point correlator, they generate FM-like contributions that are not determined by the self-consistent bond-operator mean fields, thereby highlighting the advantage of decoupling II.